CODE OF ETHICS

 Impartiality, Independence and Conflicts of Interest

-Editorial decisions are made by our journalists alone.
+Editorial decisions are made by our contributors often in collaboration with the rest of our team.

-Stories that reference or quote a major donor or corporate sponsor will disclose their status in the story text.
+Stories that reference or quote an individual or organization with personal ties to Albany Proper or our contributors will disclose that in the story text.

-Editorial employees may moderate panels or speak at events underwritten by Albany Proper’s donors or sponsors so long as their role is purely journalistic.
+Our team members may moderate panels or speak at events underwritten by Albany Proper’s donors or sponsors so long as their role is purely as members of the media.

-Albany Proper employees, contractors and interns will not accept any gift from any company, individual or institution that may compromise integrity or impartiality, or may damage credibility.
+Albany Proper staff, contractors and interns will not accept any gift from any company, individual or institution that may compromise integrity or impartiality, or may damage credibility.